Cost of Attendance

 Tuition Remission

-The University of Louisville offers limited tuition remission for eligible employees who enroll in the JD program at Brandeis Law.
-Full-time employees are eligible to take up to two courses at UofL (totaling no more than 8 credit hours) each semester tuition-free, while part-time employees are eligible to take one such course (no more than 4 credit hours).
+The University of Louisville offers limited tuition remission for eligible employees who enroll at UofL, including the JD program at Brandeis Law.
+Full-time employees are eligible to receive a tuition credit for up to two courses per semester, worth no more than 8 credit hours in total, while part-time employees are eligible to receive a tuition credit for one course per semester, worth no more than 4 credit hours.
 University fees, including those typically bundled with tuition, are not covered by tuition remission.